American Express Platinum Card Review

 It’s hard to talk about the American Express Platinum card without mentioning the other top dog in travel cards: the Chase Sapphire Reserve.
 Truth be told, I’ve actually heard more about the CSR and how great it was so I might have just defaulted to that had I not done more research.
 Yet, in the end, the Plat won my vote.

 Why?
 Here are a few main reasons:

 Better Lounge Lineup

 Like I mentioned, the additions of Delta SkyClubs and Centurion Lounges really helped push me toward the Platinum card.
 That decision only seems more justified as I read about how crazy busy many Priority Pass lounges have become.
 Don’t get me wrong — I’m still glad to have that Priority Pass… but I’m even more glad to have SkyClub access.

-5X on flights
+5X on Flights

 When booking flights, the CSR offers 3X back while the Platinum card has 5X.
 Game over, right?
 Okay, it’s not quite that simple as Chase’s 3X actually applies to a much broader “travel” category.
 This means that you don’t need to book through a specific portal in order to obtain the bonus.
 Still, considering that I rarely book flights through third parties, it makes more sense to go with the higher accrual rate.

-Lastly, while I wasn’t exactly sure how I’d use Hilton or Marriott gold status when I decided on the Platinum card, I now see these as additional sizeable benefits over the CSR.
+Lastly, while I wasn’t exactly sure how I’d use Hilton or Marriott gold status when I decided on the Platinum card, I now see these as sizable additional benefits over the CSR.
 Not only have these statuses saved me money so far but I can easily imagine them continuing to do so.
-Thus, decision: justified.
+Thus, the decision: justified.